adobe/aem-project-archetype/src/main/archetype/README.md

     * All JS and CSS files can now be added to each component (best practice is under /clientlib/js or /clientlib/(s)css)
     * No .content.xml or js.txt/css.txt files needed as everything is run through Webpack
     * The globber pulls in all JS files under the /component/ folder.
 Webpack allows CSS/SCSS files to be chained in via JS files.
 They are pulled in through the two entry points, sites.js and vendors.js.
-    * The only file consumed by AEM is the output files site.js and site.css in /clientlib-site as well as dependencies.js and dependencies.css in /clientlib-dependencies
+    * The only files consumed by AEM is the output files site.js and site.css, the resources folder in /clientlib-site as well as dependencies.js and dependencies.css in /clientlib-dependencies
 * Chunks
+    * Resources (site images/fonts)
     * Main (site js/css)
     * Vendors (dependencies js/css)
 * Full Sass/Scss support (Sass is compiled to CSS via Webpack).